colombelli/gec-api/README.md

 #### httpie usage:

-    $ http http://127.0.0.1:8000/correct text="please, correct the spelling of this text for me"
+    $ http http://127.0.0.1:8000/correct language='en' text="please, correct the spelling of this text for me"